Topic: Employee Recognition

 Leaders deserve to feel valued, appreciated, and supported like everyone else.

-Employees can elevate their leaders by formally recognising their work through award nominations that are shared throughout the organisation—on a company intranet, an employee recognition program, or in-office monitors.
+Employees can elevate their leaders by formally recognizing their work through award nominations that are shared throughout the organization—on a company intranet, an employee recognition program, or in-office monitors.

 But it doesn’t have to be complicated.
 The same type of recognition that occurs between peers can be shared from employees to leaders.
 “Thank you” notes and small tokens of gratitude can go a long way for leaders that may feel under-appreciated and overlooked.